 What do you do at PSS and how long have you been here?
 I assist in the grade 4/5 class and am also the art teacher.
 I have been with the school since 2015.

 What initially attracted you to work at PSS and what do you value about working here now?
-I was drawn to PSS when I saw how children are really treated as people, each their own unique being, and allowed to learn in their own way.
+I was drawn to PSS when I saw how children are really treated as individuals, each their own unique being, and allowed to learn in their own way.
 I still value this very much.

 What’s something you’ve learned teaching or working here?
 I have learned connecting to the children is the most important step in being able to guide them.